dotlang/language/doc/RFE.md

 `draw[typeof(item)](item)`
 We can use `^item` to denote internal type in item.

-? - How can I create a channel of Customer?
-`sender = createChannel(sizeof(Customer))`
-option 1: cast
-`CChannel = Customer!`
-`cc = CChannel(createChannel(sizeof(Customer)))`
-option 2: There is no specific channel type. only two generic types.
-`reader = createReaderChannel(sizeof(int))`
-then, how can we check/verify that when reading from `reader` we only read int?
-How can I specify I need a  channel that can write int only?
-Maybe we can use a lambda. but then select will be impossible as we no longer have the original channel.
+N - To store sequence, store head and tail pointer. so append and prepend will be cheap. start and length has the same effect.

+N - If we use sequence of functions as a function, how to use functions with different outputs?
+This is not even supported in OOP languages.

-? - Can we formalise the protocol to for code generation for generics?
+N - Can we formalise the protocol to for code generation for generics?
 ```
 baseSort = (x:[nothing])->[nothing] ...
 intSort = ...bsaeSort( int)...  #read baseSort and replace nothing with int